 - SAFETY FIRST

 There is always a risk associated with scuba diving, especially during the lobster mini-season.
 With thousands of recreational boaters on the water at one time, make sure to have your dive flag visible, bring a spotter, and keep your eyes and ears open.
 Also, as tempting, as is it may seem to reach into a hole or under coral to grab a bug, do not.
 You can get stuck or injured by an unknown fish lurking below.

 During the mini-season, recreational divers and snorkelers can take a maximum of twelve lobsters per person per day in Broward and Miami Dade Counties except for Biscayne National Park.
 In the primary season, one can take a maximum of 6 lobsters per person per day.

-It is important to remember the Carapace or body of the lobster excluding the tail should be larger than 3″, measured in the water.
+It is important to remember the body of the lobster excluding the tail should be larger than 3″, measured in the water.
 One should carry a measuring device at all times.
-Furthermore, possession limits are strictly enforced on and off the water.
+Possession limits are strictly enforced on and off the water.

 You must have a recreational saltwater fishing license and a spiny lobster permit to participate in Lobster Season.
 To acquire these items, one can easily pick them up from a local Publix Supermarket or online at GoOutdoorsFlorida.com.